MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/display-custom-context.md

 Here's an example of the `isDisplayable` attribute:
 `{\"isDisplayable\":\"true\"," +"\"Value\":\"context variable value as string\"}`

 The `isDisplayable` attribute, if set to `true`, will display the context variables in the third tab on the Conversation Summary Control for a given conversation.
-This is an optional parameter and its default value is `false`.

 ![Display context keys.](media/context-variable-display.png "Display context keys")

-The `Value` mentioned in the example can be String, Number, or Boolean.

 ### See also